-Resume Tips for Intensive Care Unit Registered Nurse
+Resume Tips for Intensive Care Unit Registered Nurses

-Finding jobs as a intensive care unit registered nurse means a combination of a certain set of job seeking skills and the right mindset.
+Finding jobs as an intensive care unit registered nurse means a combination of a certain set of job-seeking skills and the right mindset.
 Follow the tips below to stay on track during your job hunt.

 1. Stay positive.
 Keeping a positive mindset can help alleviate stress and remind you that your unemployment is only temporary.
 You might consider joining a support group to connect with other individuals in your situation.